Kastuk/ZoopModRecovered/Zoop/README.md

 Problems:
 Not work in Authoring mode yet.

-Works for stable version of Meson Scanner update of 2th February 2024.
+Works for Meson Scanner update of 2th February 2024.
-Works for stable version of Shower update of 21th March 2024
+Works for Shower update of 21th March 2024.
+Works for Chickens update of 27th Match 2024.